 Best Restaurants In Ouray

 For such a small town, Ouray has a wide variety of restaurant choices.
-From informal get-a-meal-and-go places to gourmet restaurants, you’ll find something local here.
+From informal get-a-meal-and-go places to gourmet restaurants, you’ll find something tasty and local here.
 No matter your taste and budget, you won’t go hungry.

 Stop at the Artisan Bakery for breakfast and enjoy their fresh-baked croissants, bread varieties, or full sandwiches.